Winter solstice: Ancient Roman world

 In the ancient Roman calendar, December 25 was the date of the winter solstice.
 Marcus Terentius Varro wrote in the first century BC that this was regarded as the middle of winter.
 In the same century, Ovid wrote in the Fasti that the winter solstice is the first day of the "new Sun".
 The Calendar of Antiochus of Athens, c. second century AD, marks it as the "birthday of the Sun".
 In AD 274, the emperor Aurelian made this the date of the festival Dies Natalis Solis Invicti, the birthday of Sol Invictus or the 'Invincible Sun'.
 Gary Forsythe, Professor of Ancient History, says "This celebration would have formed a welcome addition to the seven-day period of the Saturnalia (December 17–23), Rome's most joyous holiday season since Republican times, characterized by parties, banquets, and exchanges of gifts".

 Liturgical historians generally accept that the winter solstice had some influence on the choice of December 25 as the date of Christmas.
 A widely-held theory is that the Church chose it as Christ's birthday (Dies Natalis Christi) specifically to appropriate the Roman festival of the sun god's birthday (Dies Natalis Solis Invicti).
-According to C. Philipp E. Nothaft, a professor at Trinity College Dublin, a historically Protestant University, though this "is nowadays used as the default explanation for the choice of 25 December as Christ's birthday, few advocates of this theory seem to be aware of how paltry the available evidence actually is".
+According to C. Philipp E. Nothaft, a professor at Trinity College Dublin, though this "is nowadays used as the default explanation for the choice of 25 December as Christ's birthday, few advocates of this theory seem to be aware of how paltry the available evidence actually is".